hemendrarajawat/hemendrarajawat.in/content/blog/main-challenges-of-machine-learning.md

 Your system will only be capable of learning if training data contains enough relevant features and not too many irrelevant ones.
 A critical part of the success of a machine learning project is coming up with a good set of features to train on.

 This process, called feature engineering, involves the following steps:
-- *Feature selection* (selecting the most useful features to train on amoing existing features)
+- *Feature selection* (selecting the most useful features to train on among existing features)
 - *Feature extraction* (combining existing features to produce a more useful one)
 - Creating new features by gathering new data

 ## Overfitting the Training Data
 Overgeneralizing is something that we humans do all that often, and unfortunately machines can fall into the same trap if we are not careful.
 In machine learning, this is called overfitting: it means that the model performs well on the training data, but it does not generalize well.

-Complex models such as deep neural networks can detect subtle pattterns in the data, but if the training set is noisy, or if ie is too samll, which introduces, sampling noise, then the model is likely to detect patterns in the noise itself.
+Complex models such as deep neural networks can detect subtle pattterns in the data, but if the training set is noisy, or if it is too small, which introduces sampling noise, then the model is likely to detect patterns in the noise itself.

 Overfitting happens when the model is too complex relative to the amount and noisiness of the training data.
 Here are possible solutions:
 - Simplify the model by selecting one with fewer parameters, by reducing the number of attributes in the training data, or by constraining the model